 In 2003, Mr. Ransom graduated from law school and relocated to Whatcom County.
 He was appointed Deputy Criminal Prosecutor in the tribal court of the Lummi Nation.
 In this position, Alexander prosecuted federal felony and misdemeanor offenses committed on the Lummi reservation.
 He also attended the National Institute for Trial Advocacy located in Louisville, Colorado and obtained a diploma in advanced jury trial skills and trial advocacy.

-Mr. Ransom was selected as a “Rising Star” and “Super Lawyer” in Washington Law and Politics Magazine from 2009-11.
+Mr. Ransom was selected as a “Rising Star” and a “Super Lawyer” in the Washington Law and Politics Magazine from 2009-11.
 He is a co-editor of the Whatcom County Bar Association newsletter.
-Alexander is a member of Washington Association of Criminal Defense Attorneys, Washington Defender Association, Loren Miller Bar Association, Bellingham/Whatcom Chamber of Commerce, Whatcom Young Professionals and the Whatcom County Bar Association.
+Alexander is a member of the Washington Association of Criminal Defense Attorneys, Washington Defender Association, Loren Miller Bar Association, Bellingham/Whatcom Chamber of Commerce, Whatcom Young Professionals, and the Whatcom County Bar Association.
 He is a martial arts enthusiast and an avid chess player.